deficollective/defiscan/src/content/protocols/uniswap-v3-base.md

 ## Upgradeability

-The Uniswap DAO can change parameters such as fees through the `GorvernorBravoDelegator` contract.
+Two potential upgrades can be implemented for the contracts deployed on Arbitrum that comprise the Uniswap V3 deployment:

-Apart from the fees set by the governance, the protocol's contracts are immutable.
-No party is able to pause, revert trade execution, or otherwise change the behavior of the protocol.
+1. Adjusting the Fee Parameter

-No User funds nor unclaimed yield are affected by the remaining permissions.
+2. Updating the `NonFungibleTokenPositionDescriptor` Implementation (via the proxy upgradeable pattern)

-Note that a `TransparentProxy` with the DAO as admin is used for the `NonFungibleTokenPositionDescriptor`, which is used for token descriptions.
+Beyond these, the protocol’s contracts are immutable.
+No entity has the ability to pause, revert trade execution, or alter the protocol's behavior in any way.
+Importantly, no user funds or unclaimed yield are impacted by the remaining permissions.

-However, this does not impact user funds or otherwise materially change the expected performance of the protocol.
+The above-mentioned changes must be initiated through L1 governance on the Ethereum Mainnet, using the [GovernorBravoDelegator](https://etherscan.io/address/0x408ED6354d4973f66138C91495F2f2FCbd8724C3#code) contract.
+If a proposal is approved by vote, it enters a timelock, preventing immediate enforcement.
+Once the designated time period elapses, the approved changes are transmitted cross-chain to Base.
+Upon receipt, the message is dispatched and enforced on the Base network (via [0x31fafd4889fa1269f7a13a66ee0fb458f27d72a9](https://basescan.org/address/0x31fafd4889fa1269f7a13a66ee0fb458f27d72a9)).

-> Upgradeabillity score: L
+> Upgradeability score: L

 ## Autonomy